 It is a mixed-method study, using a combination of quantitative (longitudinal and cross-sectional) and qualitative research methods to evaluate both individual- and population-level changes in health and health-related behaviour and to develop an in-depth understanding of how these changes are experienced and brought about.

-- About the Traffic and Health in Glasgow study
+- More about the Traffic and Health in Glasgow study

 - Information for researchers